 And yet we need a little Die Hard in our holiday season.
 Who wants everything to be white, especially when a little red is crucial for a perfect Christmas?
 So is Die Hard a Christmas movie?
 Basically, who cares?
 We are talking about classics here, and only a few beat out John McClane.
 So grab a blanket and a cup of hot cocoa.
 It’s Die Hard time!
 Find out where to stream Die Hard here.

-- Where to watch How the Grinch Stole Christmas (both versions)
+- Where to watch How the Grinch Stole Christmas (all versions)